dstroot/readme/README.md

 ## My role

-TL;DR: I am here to ...
-More granularly:

-1. I am here to make sure you are both successful and happy: I want you to improve your technical skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
-2. I am here to make sure our team is successful and pointed in the right direction.
-You might hear Dharmesh talking about [aligning vectors](https://thinkgrowth.org/what-elon-musk-taught-me-about-growing-a-business-c2c173f5bff3): I am here to make sure our team is all aligned and pushing in the same direction.
-3. I am here to make sure our team is getting what we need from other teams, and that other teams are getting what they need from us.
-4. I write some code too :smiley:

-These are in approximate order of importance.
-If you are not successful and happy, our team is not successful (or happy).
-If our team is struggling, writing code will most likely not be my top priority.

-Additionally: My job is _not_ to tell you exactly what to do and how to do it.
-It is also not to be the "official decision maker" for our team.
-I might have thoughts on your code, and I expect you to have thoughts on mine.
-In the end, you own your code and if you have a good reason for doing something, you should do it.
-When I asked some other people for feedback on this README, one asked about this point, and then said something I thought was poignant: "I am _accountable_ for the decisions the team make, even if I’m not the one making them most of the time."
+TL;DR: I am here to make sure you are successful and happy: I want you to improve your technical skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
+My job is _not_ to tell you exactly what to do and how to do it.
+It is also not to always be the "official decision maker".
+However I am _accountable_ for the decisions the team makes, even if I’m not always the one making them.
+Sometimes I do have to make the hard calls.

 ## Schedule

 I am usually in the office early.
 I like the momentum an early start gives me each day.

 As for your schedule: do what works for you, but use good judgment.
-I want to bias towards results not "time in chair".
+I bias towards results, not "time in chair".
 The way we align on expected results is:

 ## One-on-ones

 I will put some time on your calendar each week for one-on-ones.
 Chances are it will be for 30 minutes once a week.
 If you need more time, let me know and I will adjust.

 * Status can be communicated via email or other means
 * If something is holding you back **do not save it for a 1:1**.
-Call me, slack m, email me but let's get it addressed.
+Call me, slack me, email me but let's get it addressed.

 I see 1:1s as your opportunity to let me know how you're doing and what you need.
 It's time for us to align on goals/outcomes and direction.